 It goes without saying, that our customer care team is at your disposal 24/7 and happy to provide highly qualified, WordPress-centered, and fast solutions.

 As for our pricing scheme, you might have noticed that we provide automated WordPress hosting services for the price of shared hosting.
 Our prices start from $10 per month for 1 website and $6 if you’re managing 10+ websites.

 Our starter plan includes all of the abovementioned services and is living proof that high quality doesn’t have to come at a higher price.

-You’re very welcome to use our 14-day free trial without credit card requirement and see if we deliver on our promises.
+You’re very welcome to use our free trial without any credit card requirement and see if we deliver on our promises.
 Make sure to explore other services that we offer but didn’t mention here for brevity reasons, such as our

 - website builder based on Elementor,